-1.1 Library Criteria for Promotion and Continuing Appointment1
+1.1 Library Criteria for Promotion and Continuing Appointment

 The Library Faculty shares the University's goals and contributes to the fulfillment of the campus mission in the areas of instruction, research, and service.
 However, librarians' contributions differ in nature and emphasis from those of professorial faculty.
-The criteria for promotion and continuing appointment outlined below are designed to recognize that librarians constitute a subgroup within the University facultythis fact.
+The criteria for promotion and continuing appointment outlined below are designed to recognize this fact.

-- (a) Mastery of subject matter-The basic credential is a Master's Degree in library or information science from an American Library Association-accredited program.
+(a) Mastery of subject matter-The basic credential is a Master's Degree in library or information science from an American Library Association-accredited program.
 Appropriate supplementary evidence might include additional earned degrees, certificates of advanced and/or specialized training, and language or subject expertise commensurate with a particular position description.
-For example, branch librarians normally need to have a strong subject background (e.g., biology, music) and catalog librarians working with foreign area studies materials must have the appropriate language proficiency. - b) Effectiveness as a librarian-The concept of effectiveness as a librarian comprehends a wide variety of individual abilities and achievements and constitutes an indispensable element in every candidacy.
+For example, branch librarians normally need to have a strong subject background (e.g., biology, music) and catalog librarians working with foreign area studies materials must have the appropriate language proficiency.

+b) Effectiveness as a librarian-The concept of effectiveness as a librarian comprehends a wide variety of individual abilities and achievements and constitutes an indispensable element in every candidacy.
 In order to be effective, the Library Faculty as a whole must successfully develop, organize, manage, interpret, and promote access to a full range of library services and resources.
-Although every librarian must be able to demonstrate a general appreciation and understanding of all of the above, expectations of individual effectiveness may vary depending upon functional specialization within the libraries Note: The library faculty feels that effectiveness as a librarian constitutes an indispensable element in every candidacy.
+Although every librarian must be able to demonstrate a general appreciation and understanding of all of the above, expectations of individual effectiveness may vary depending upon functional specialization within the libraries.